solid/pod-browser/README.md

 # PodBrowser

-## A modular tool to view, manage, and control access to you Pod.
+## A modular tool to view, manage, and control access to your Pod.

 [podbrowser.inrupt.com](https://podbrowser.inrupt.com)